top of page

 KENYA

-If you haven’t been on an African safari before and this is your first time planning such an adventure, then you are in for a real treat!
-Africa offers so many dream destinations and unique experiences, just waiting for you to enjoy.
-Planning your first safari to Africa is such a wonderful build-up to the actual holiday.
+If you haven’t been on an African safari before and this is your first time planning such an adventure, you are in for a real treat!
+Africa offers many dream destinations and unique experiences just waiting for you to enjoy.
+Planning your first safari to Africa is a beautiful build-up to the actual holiday.
 However, it can also be baffling and time-consuming.
-There are so many aspects that you need to take into consideration, such as where to go, how much it will cost, when is the best time to travel, and what wildlife you’ll be able to see.
+It would be best if you considered many aspects, such as where to go, how much it will cost, when is the best time to travel, and what wildlife you’ll be able to see.
 That is where the value of a travel agent comes in.

-One of the most magical and achingly beautiful countries in the world, Africa is an incredible travel destination known for its diverse landscapes, dazzling light, spectacular variety of animals and friendly people.
+One of the world's most magical and achingly beautiful countries, Africa is an incredible travel destination known for its diverse landscapes, dazzling light, spectacular variety of animals, and friendly people.
 Specifically, I’m narrowing down this information to Kenya.
-The safari regions in Kenya are considered safe destinations but nevertheless some of the details below will help answer all your pre-trip questions especially if you are visiting Kenya for the first time.
+The safari regions in Kenya are considered safe destinations.
+Still, nevertheless, some of the details below will help answer all your pre-trip questions, especially if you are visiting Kenya for the first time.

-Did you know: On an African safari, you are almost guaranteed to have encounters with the Big Five.
-The Big Five was originally used by game hunters to describe Africa’s hardest animals to hunt.
-These days, laws have been introduced in most African countries to protect the African lion, African elephant, Cape buffalo, black and white species of rhinoceros and the African leopard.
+Did you know that you are almost guaranteed to encounter the Big Five on an African safari?
+Game hunters initially used the Big Five to describe Africa’s most challenging animals to hunt.
+These days, laws have been introduced in most African countries to protect the African lion, African elephant, Cape buffalo, black and white species of rhinoceros, and the African leopard.

 What to pack: